Building your integration

 {state === 'connecting' && <div>Connecting...</div>} </div> );}

-export function CustomAvatar({ credentials }: { credentials: SessionCredentials }) { return ( <AvatarSession credentials={credentials} audio video> <CallUI /> </AvatarSession> );}For more components, hooks, and customization options, see the React SDK documentation.
+export function CustomAvatar({ credentials }: { credentials: SessionCredentials }) { return ( <AvatarSession credentials={credentials} audio video> <CallUI /> </AvatarSession> );}For more components, hooks, and examples—including the full Webcam & Screen Sharing section—see the React SDK README.
+For client events (UI tool calls) and backend RPC (server-side tools with return values), see Tool calling.

 Browser support